ghc-proposals/ghc-proposals/proposals/0000-package-internals.rst

    This proposal allows the modules to remain internal while still being available for testing without recompilation.

-2. Suppose package ``pack`` exports a very general interface to an particular algorithm.
+2. Suppose package ``pack`` exports a very general interface to a particular algorithm.
 Because it is so general, ``pack`` offers no way of, say, using real-world data to seed the algorithm.
 Instead, downstream packages such as ``pack-json`` and ``pack-csv`` provide such access.